aaaaayushh/weather-app/README.md

 # weather-app
-Weather App using async/await and APIs
+Weather App using async/await and openWeather API